UA-Libraries-Research-Data-Services/EDirectChemInfo/05_EDirect_PubMed_Recipes.md

 30259622	Tymann	D	Angew.
 Chem.
 Int.
 Ed.
 Engl.
 2018	57	47	15553-15557
 ```

 We can answer some interesting questions with the NIH Open Citation Collection Data.
 For example, I noticed that the PubMed XML records for articles in *J Cheminform* contain a reference list for articles in PubMed.
-So, theoretically, if we query PubMed for *J Cheminform*, extract out all of the references, and sort these by frequency, we should get the most cited articles in *J Cheminform* article bibliographies (caveat: in the available PubMed citation data).
+So, theoretically, if we query PubMed for *J Cheminform*, extract out all of the references, and sort these by frequency, we should get the most cited references in *J Cheminform* article bibliographies (caveat: in the available PubMed citation data).

 In the below script, the `xtract` pattern creates a new line for each extracted reference citation PMID (`ArticleId IdType="pubmed"`):